superdesk/web-publisher/docs/contributing/code/conventions.rst

     @trigger_error('XXX() is deprecated since version 1.0 and will be removed in 2.0.
 Use XXX instead.', E_USER_DEPRECATED);

 Without the `@-silencing operator`_, users would need to opt-out from deprecation notices.
-Silencing swaps this behavior and allows users to opt-in when they are ready to cope with them (by adding a custom error handler like the one used by the Web Debug Toolbar or by the PHPUnit bridge).
+Silencing swaps this behaviour and allows users to opt-in when they are ready to cope with them (by adding a custom error handler like the one used by the Web Debug Toolbar or by the PHPUnit bridge).